CodeDmitry/QuickDirectories/README.md

 > QuickDirectories is a simple way of managing programming workspace.
 That is, it lets you jump very easily between 8 workspaces,
 > making writing quick and dirty proofs of concepts, exercises, quick and easy.
 It also offers basic features such as flushing the
 > eight directories into an archive directory.
-Made largely in Perl because it is always there.
-This project has been tested to work
+Made largely in Perl(and some PHP for package-verification) because it is always there.
-> on old systems, as well as mac, and mingw/msys2.
-I use this tool daily when I have any quick and dirty code I want to write.
-This
+> This project has been tested to work on old systems, as well as mac, and mingw/msys2.
+> I use this tool daily when I have any quick and dirty code I want to write.
-> project lets me very quickly go to "quickX" and write my proof of concept, or if I am very lazy, I can just get comfortable using
+> This project lets me very quickly go to "quickX" and write my proof of concept, or if I am very lazy, I can just get comfortable using
 > one of the directories such as "quick4", and just "mkdir" there until I have too many, and start using another directory, then
 > when all are used up, I can archive the directories and go on.
 I will not give any reccomendations on how to manage your archives,
 > that headache is your problem, what matters is how fast you can move from "I have an idea I want to try" to "I am testing my idea",